trimstray/nginx-admins-handbook/README.md

 # Bonus Stuff

-Here you'll find a few of the different things I've worked and which included to this repository.
+You can be found here a few of the different things I've worked and which included to this repository.
 I hope that these extras will be useful to you.

 ## Reports: blkcipher.info